SvenRogge/supporting-info/2015_JChemTheoryComput_v11_p5583_ComparisonBarostats/README.md

 ## TD_int
+The `TD_int` folder contains the results and scripts used to generate the free energy equations of state of MIL-53(Al) at 300 K.

 ### results
 This folder contains for each of the barostats (subfolders `Berendsen`, `Langevin`, and `NHCMTK`) and each of the barostat time constants a file containing the pressure-versus-volume raw data (`PvsV_Xps_100ps_800Ps.csv`), as well as tar archives containing the bootstrapped free energy profiles  (`bootstrapping_Xps.tar.gz`).